Sithila-Sihan-Somaratne/Sithila-Sihan-Somaratne/README.md

 #                                          👋 Hi, I’m @Sithila-Sihan-Somaratne
-# A passionate software engineering student from Sri lanka
+# A young and passionate software engineering student from Italy

 - 👀 I’m interested in programming, creating websites, desktop applications and many more.
 - 🌱 I’m currently learning at iCET